AlProzo/root_tutorial/README.md

 - Executing it from within the prompt
 - Loading it from the prompt and then invoking the *myMacro* function

-The final step consists in compiling the macro as executable with the compiler.
-Add to the compiler invocation the following arguments: *`` `root-config --cflags --libs` ``*: this is needed to expose to the compiler the details about ROOT which are needed to link its libraries to the executable.
-### Follow up question
-Can you comment about the headers which need to be included in case ROOT is used or the compiler is invoke

 ## First Fitting
 The macro **firstFit.C** is only half-way complete.
 In the code a fit of a histogram is performed and the parameters of the fitted model are inspected.
 Try to complete the code putting to a good use what you learned during the lectures.
 The solution is available in the [firstFit_Solution.C](firstFit_Solution.C) macro.

-## Writing and Reading histograms

 ## TBrowser